anthonyronda/documentation/wiki/attributing.md

 # Attributing

-If you are using material licensed under [Creative Commons](https://creativecommons.org/) (a common license used by many artists), according to the terms of the license, you are required to give credit to the original author and indicate if changes were made.
-Note that **Creative Commons Zero (CC0, CC0 1.0)** does _not require_ attribution, but it is still a nice thing to do.

 ## Credits Journal Entry

 It is recommended to create a Journal Entry called `Credits` at the root of the Journal Entries in the world you are working on.
 You could either list each attribution on its own line, categorize them by file type or logically into scenes, actors, etc.